DormanLab/kmodes/README.md

 - `Number of coordinates:` Integer specifying the number of coordinates in each observation.
 - `Number of categories:` Integer specifying the number of categories possible at each coordinate.
 (Simulation data does not allow the number of categories to vary by coordinate.)
 - `Number of true clusters:`  Integer specifying the number of clusters simulated.
 In parentheses it reports how many generated observations.
 - `CTMC times:` The times used in the continuous time Markov chain simulator.
 The first number is the time separating the modes.
 The second time is the time separating the observations from the modes.
+The more time separating the modes from the ancestor, the easier the clustering.
+The more time separating the observations from their modes, the harder the clustering.
-- `CTMC probabilities:` The probability a coordinate is altered in the mode relative to the ancestor, and the probability a coordinate is altered from the mode in an observation.
+- `CTMC probabilities:` The probability a coordinate is altered in the mode relative to the ancestor, and the probability a coordinate is altered in an observation relative to its mode.
 - `Mixing proportions:` The probability of each of K clusters provided on the next line.
 - `Simulated modes:`  The true modes provided on the next K lines.
-- `Mode pairwise distances:` The Hamming distance between each pair of true modes on the next K lines in upper triangle format.
+- `Mode pairwise distances:` The Hamming distance between each pair of true modes on the next K-1 lines in upper triangle format.
 - `Simulated cluster assignments:` The true cluster assignments are on the next line.
-- `Simulated cluster sizes:` The size of the simulated clusters on the next line.
+- `Simulated cluster sizes:` The size of the simulated clusters are on the next line.
 - `Data written to file:` The name of the file where the simulated data were written.